memfault/interrupt/_drafts/mcuboot-overview.md

 #### Swap Mode

 Several of the upgrade strategies MCUboot support swapping the primary and secondary images.
-If the new image installed is not working well, one can then revert back to the image that was installed prior to the upgrade.
+If the new image installed is not working well, one can then revert to the image that was installed before the upgrade.

 * `MCUBOOT_SWAP_USING_MOVE`: This strategy relies on an extra sector of space being in the primary "slot".
 For this strategy, the bootloader will shift the entire firmware binary in the primary slot up by one sector and then "swap" the sectors between the secondary and primary slots.